dgrnbrg/piplin/README.md

 Piplin is currently in active development.
 The main interfaces will probably not change much in the future, but this is alpha software.
 Don't send any satellites into space with this (unless you test it carefully).

+Piplin is only tested with Clojure version 1.4.

 You can include it in your project.clj:

     [piplin "0.1.1"]